sailecodes/todo/README.md

     - Public routes
     - 3 routes:
       - Register (_POST_, `/api/v1/auth/register`)
+        - Validation middleware
           - Must validate input values
             - i.e. first & last name, email, and password
               - Check if email already exists in the database
             - Use `express-validator` package for validation
               - Alternatively can use `mongoose` Schema validation
         - Controller
           - Store the password as a hashed string
             - Use `bcryptjs` package for hashing
       - Login (_POST_, `/api/v1/auth/login`)
+        - Validation middleware
           - Must validate login values
             - i.e. email and password
             - Use `express-validator` package for validation
           - Controller
             - Check if user with email exists
             - Check password against user's password in db
             - Create a JWT and embed it in a http-cookie for authentication
       - Logout (_GET_, `/api/v1/auth/logout`)
         - Controller
           - Reset the http-cookie to clear the JWT